openjs-foundation/cross-project-council/README.md

 ### Regular Members

 Anyone who has been active in the foundation or one of its member projects, as described in the [CPC Governance](https://github.com/openjs-foundation/cross-project-council/blob/master/GOVERNANCE.md#approving-and-onboarding-regular-members) may request to become a regular member by opening a PR to add themselves to the list of regular members.
+Outgoing Voting members automatically become Regular members, although they must remain active to retain their status.

 - Abraham Jr Agiri (@codeekage)
 - Antón Molleda (@molant)